trinodb/trino/docs/src/main/sphinx/connector/hive.md

     be used to reduce the load on the storage system.
 By default, there is no limit, which results in Trino maximizing the parallelization of data access.
   -
-* - `hive.max-initial-splits`
-  - For each table scan, the coordinator first assigns file sections of up to `max-initial-split-size`.
-After `max-initial-splits` have been assigned, `max-split-size` is used for the remaining splits.
-  - `200`
-* - `hive.max-initial-split-size`
-  - The size of a single file section assigned to a worker until `max-initial-splits` have been assigned.
-Smaller splits results in more parallelism, which gives a boost to smaller queries.
-  - `32 MB`
 * - `hive.max-split-size`
   - The largest size of a single file section assigned to a worker.
 Smaller splits result in more parallelism and thus can decrease latency, but